The Lessons of Impostor Syndrome and Self-Doubt

 Before presenting to my colleagues and/or leadership, I thought: I cannot do this.
 I'm a fraud, and everyone is going to find out.
 Why would they ever take me seriously?
 I’m a fake.

 In conference rooms or a group meetings with other PMs, I always had an irrational feeling that someone would come in and tap me on the shoulder and tell me I wasn’t meant to be there.
 That the people at the table were more intelligent than me, and I was the odd one out.

 Once, I let the imposter syndrome nerves get the best of me and did a series of really bad product management interviews.
 I had many thoughts ranging from “There are many better candidates than I,” “What am I doing with my life?”, “they are going to fire me,” “I have no idea what I’m doing here,” and even “everybody is going to find out that I’m not smart enough.

 Managing my impostor syndrome and self-doubt

 Through time and experience, I have learned to deal with stress in moments of severe self-doubting.
 The ability to manage them has enabled me to pursue my aspirations, even to do things such as writing this blog.

-Whenever these thoughts creep into my mind (and they still do - particularly when I am about to do a presentation for my leadership, have a skip level meeting or being interviewed) - the following have helped me be pertinacious:
+Whenever these thoughts creep into my mind (and they still do - particularly when I am about to do a presentation for my leadership, have a skip-level meeting or be interviewed) - the following have helped me be pertinacious:

 Acknowledgement of past trailblazers